 Combustion Engine vs Gas Turbine: Ramp Rate

 Flexible generating units help provide stability to the electric grid by ramping output up or down as demand and system loads fluctuate.
 Because solar and wind generation can change within minutes, electric grid operators rely on power plants that can provide additional load (or curtail load) on the same timescale as variations in renewable output.
-The increase or reduction in output per minute is called the ramp rate and is usually expressed as megawatts per minute (MW/min).
+The increase or reduction in output per minute in spinning mode is called the ramp rate and is usually expressed either as% per minute or MW per minute.

 Starting loading capability vs ramp rate

 The starting loading capability is often quite different than the advertised ramp rate for gas turbines.
-Gas turbine ramp rates of 35 to 50 MW/min are achievable only after the unit has reached self-sustaining speed.
-The fastest loading gas turbine models produce 30% load delivery after 7 minutes and take nearly 30 minutes to reach full output under hot start conditions.
-Wärtsilä 34SG combustion engines have true quick start capability – an effective ramp rate of 50% per minute, reaching full load within 2 minutes.
-For a 200 MW plant, this equates to 100 MW/min.
+Gas turbine ramp rates are typically achievable only after the unit has reached self-sustaining speed.
+Wärtsilä combustion engines have true quick start capability –reaching full load within 2 minutes from start command.

 The starting load delivery of Wärtsilä power plants and typical gas turbines is compared in Figure 1.The fast startup time of Wärtsilä engines provides a significant operational advantage over gas turbines.
 As gas turbines are just producing output, both the Wärtsilä power plants have already reached full load.